TracyGJG/FLUX-Sampler/README.md

 # FLUX-Sampler
-##A UI pattern inspired by the Facebook FLUX model
+##A UI Sampler inspired by the Facebook FLUX pattern

 In this sampler I have developed a UI model inspired by the Facebook FLUX pattern.
 This consists of the following components: